Are you or a loved one in need of a behavioural rehab? Not many understand that compulsive destructive behaviours can be a symptom of an addiction.

-Which Rehab offer a number of behavioural rehab treatment options, that offer many benefits to an individual that is struggling with a behavioural problem or addiction, including:
+Which Rehab offers a number of behavioural rehab treatment options, that offer many benefits to an individual that is struggling with a behavioural problem or addiction, including:

 Behavioural addiction can be successfully treated with an individualised treatment programme.
 Therapies that have been proven to work in helping an individual to overcome a behavioural addiction include:

 Those that suffer from a behavioural addiction, often suffer from an alcohol or drug problem in addition.
 This is not uncommon.
-They many also suffer from a dual diagnosis illness, such as Post traumatic Stress (PTSD) Anxiety Disorder, Depression, Borderline Personality Disorder (BPD) or Bipolar Disorder.
+They may also suffer from a dual diagnosis illness, such as Post-traumatic Stress (PTSD) Anxiety Disorder, Depression, Borderline Personality Disorder (BPD) or Bipolar Disorder.

 It is critical that all illnesses presenting are addressed comprehensively and simultaneously in order to safeguard against relapse.